truenas/documentation/content/SCALETutorials/DataProtection/CloudSyncTasks/_index.md

 related: false
 ---

-TThis section has tutorials for configuring and managing data backups to from TrueNAS to various 3rd party cloud service providers.
+This section has tutorials for configuring and managing data backups to or from TrueNAS to various 3rd party cloud service providers.
 This article provides instructions on adding a cloud sync task, configuring environment variables, running an unscheduled sync task, creating a copy of a task with a reversed transfer mode, and troubleshooting common issues with some cloud storage providers.

 TrueNAS can send, receive, or synchronize data with a cloud storage provider.
 Cloud sync tasks allow for single-time transfers or recurring transfers on a schedule.
 They are an effective method to back up data to a remote location.

 {{< include file="/static/includes/CloudServiceProvidersSCALE.md" >}}